 Peugeot is famously represented by the lion symbol, which first appeared in 1847.
-The company chose a lion to represent it because of the toughness of the animal’s teeth, the flexibility of its spine, and the speed and strength of a bounding lion.
+The company chose a lion to represent it.
+This is because of the toughness of the animal’s teeth, the flexibility of its spine, and the speed and strength of a bounding lion.

-The logo has evolved over the years and in 1998 paws were added to show the power and corporate balance of the company along with a blue background symbolising the forward-thinking nature of the company.
+The logo has evolved over the years.
+In 1998 paws were added to show the power and corporate balance of the company.
+Plus a blue background, symbolising the forward-thinking nature of the company.